WangJJ406/DAAH/_posts/2024-02-06-assignment-2.md

 toc_icon: "calendar" #"book"
 ---

 *What do People Sing?
-Lyrics for R&B,Metal and Rap songs*
+Findings in R&B,Metal and Rap song lyrics*

 ## Intro